📢 Update: February 2, 2026

 Warning

-⚠️ Important: Rebranding & Critical Security Alert (Jan 2026)
+⚠️ Important: Critical Security Alert (Jan 2026)

 Security Risks You Must Know:

-What Makes Moltbot Different?
+What Makes OpenClaw Different?

 Most AI assistants are glorified chatbots.
 They answer questions, maybe help with writing, but they don’t actually do things.
-Moltbot is different—it’s designed to be an AI agent that performs actions across your digital life.
+OpenClaw is different—it’s designed to be an AI agent that performs actions across your digital life.

 Core Capabilities